pnettto/pnetto.com-v2/src/logs/2025-12/pnetto-com.md

 Awyway, when that was in place and I got tired of admiring how fast a static website builds and loads, I started adding some niceness.

 For example, the images are all hosted on Cloudflare's R2.
 I have 2GB of pictures, with all the pre-built variations (I build 3 different sizes) to prevent you, my dear visitor, from downloading huge files unnecessarily.
 They are all synced with a bucket I have there, and because they have no egress fees and don't charge until you have 10GB of stuff, it's free.
-Incredible technology hosting my photos for free, I won't complain.
+Incredible, bleeding edge technology hosting my photos for free, I won't complain.

-Also free is the hosting on Github pages, including the build CI/CD(which takes 40s) every time I push new content.
-Isn't it incredible?
+Also free is the hosting on Github pages, including the build CI/CD (which takes 40s) every time I push new content.
+Isn't it baffling?
 Who's paying for this?
-There's definitely a fair share of processing in the build pipeline, but I guess that's nothing for them.
-I still can't understand this type of riches.
-I should really get Microsoft stocks 🤔

-And here are my favorite parts of my `.eleventy.js`.
+Moving on, here are some of my favorite bits:

 ### Encryption

 With this filter I can encode pages in a way they are only available after the user inputs a password I chose.
 It's a pretty cool way to add a security layer, although for sure not a guarantee some crazy ass hacker won't force their way through.
 When creating this I learned that inefficiency can be a feature!
-If someone were to try and crack this encryption they would take forever (or lots of money) simply because the decryption process is too slow (~100ms) 😂
+If someone were to try and crack this encryption they would take forever (or lots of money) simply because the decryption process is too slow (~100ms/try) 😂

 {% code "encrypt", "javascript" %}
 eleventyConfig.addFilter("encrypt", (content, password) => {